xamarin/docs-archive/recipes/cross-platform/game_development/collision/README.md

 ---
-id:{16bd8ca4-2320-4ccc-a1d9-f032920978f2}
+id: {16bd8ca4-2320-4ccc-a1d9-f032920978f2}
-title:Collision in CocosSharp
+title: Collision in CocosSharp
-brief:How to test for collision in CocosSharp
+brief: How to test for collision in CocosSharp
 ---